-Objective: To give an introduction to geological aspects and its application in the purpose of finding solutions to engineering problems.
+Objective: To give an introduction to geological aspects and its application in engineering.

+Synopsis: Introduction to geological principles with emphasis on the application for the purpose of finding solutions to engineering problems.
 Chemical and physical properties of the erth and the internal structure of the earth.
 Geological time scale and method to determine geological age.
 Internal and external processes.